 |Ojjo Inc||3||Unlock company profile|

 Source: GlobalData Patent Analytics

-Hitachi, Schneider Electric and Delta Electronics are among the key patent filers in electric vehicle charging systems.
-Hitachi has announced a sustainable mobility partnership with Clever to ensure Denmark's EV adoption is powered by 24/7 renewable electricity with advanced energy management and optimisation solutions, underpinned with industrial-scale energy storage.
+Toyota Motor, Hyundai Motor, Kia, Hitachi, and Delta are among the key patent filers in electric vehicle charging systems.
+Hitachi announced a sustainable mobility partnership with Clever to ensure Denmark's EV adoption is powered by 24/7 renewable electricity with advanced energy management and optimization solutions, underpinned with industrial-scale energy storage.
 Delta recently announced its new EV charging management system, DeltaGrid® EVM, an innovative platform featuring artificial intelligence (AI) capabilities and seamless integration with energy infrastructure (solar energy and energy storage).

-Other key patent filers in the EV charging industry include Fronius International and Positec Power Tools (Suzhou).
+Other key patent filers in the EV charging industry include Panasonic and Honda Motor.

-To further understand the key themes and technologies disrupting the power industry, access GlobalData’s latest thematic research report on Power.
+To further understand the key themes and technologies disrupting the power industry, access GlobalData’s latest thematic research report on ESG (Environmental, Social, and Governance) in Power.